Boating on KOOTENAY LAKE

 WEST ARM

-Kokanee Creek PP. This large lakeside campground is very busy in the summer and reservations would be recommended.
-It would make a good halfway camp to split the West Arm into a two-day trip.
+Kokanee Creek PP. This large lakeside campground is very busy in the summer and reservations are recommended.
+It makes a good halfway camp to split the West Arm into a two-day trip.

 Kootenay River.
 Immediately after Nelson the West Arm turns into a river and goes through Grohman Narrows with some turbulent water.
 Just after Highway 3A crosses the river is Taghum Beach on the south shore with a good launch and take-out point and ample free parking.
 It is a nice kayak down to the first dam, about 9 km from Taghum Beach.
 There are four more dams and then the only other reasonable place to kayak is the 17 km stretch between South Slocan and the Brilliant Dam just before Castlegar.
 The only put-in is just downstream from the Glade Ferry.
 Mostly lake, there are a few places with appreciable current, especially in the upper end.
 The beauty of hydroelectric power is that it is simple to ramp up power production for peak periods when the current will be greatest.